almibe/ligature-http/README.md

 This project requires SBT to be installed.
 On Linux/Mac I recommend using https://sdkman.io/ to manage SBT installs.
 Once that is set up use `sbt test` to run tests `sbt run` to run the server.
+Ligature requires that an auth mode argument be passed at start up, see list below.

 ## Auth Modes
 Ligature plans to support multiple auth modes.